Skip to Main Content

 • Settlement proceeds from an injury claim where the injured party sought treatment from the hospital after the accident.

-What are the Requirements for the Lien to Attach to Car Accident Settlements?
+What are the Requirements for the Hospital Lien to Attach to Car Accident Settlements?

-For a hospital lien to attach to the proceeds of any personal injury claim, the injury victim must have sought medical treatment at the hospital within 72 hours of the accident.
+For a hospital lien to attach to the proceeds of any personal injury claim like a car accident settlement, the injury victim must have sought medical treatment at the hospital within 72 hours of the accident.
 Only the first 100 days of hospital treatment are to be covered by the lien.

 If you are transferred to a new hospital, and the original hospital’s treatment was under the lien statute, the new hospital should also be entitled to benefit from the lien.

-Hospitals are required to file a written notice of the lien, and in today’s environment, on almost every accident you can imagine, the hospital does file a lien.
+Hospitals are required to file a written notice of the lien.
+In today’s environment, on almost every accident you can imagine, the hospital does file a lien.
 The Hospital lien must be recorded before funds are received by the injured party for the lien to be effective.

 Practice tip: Conduct an online search for any liens before you agree to a settlement.